nf-core/atacseq/docs/usage.md

 Example design files have been provided with the pipeline for [paired-end](../assets/design_pe.csv) and [single-end](../assets/design_se.csv) data.

-> The pipeline will assume that the design file is in the correct format so please double-check this before execution.
+>NB: The pipeline will assume that the design file is in the correct format so please double-check this before execution.

 ## Generic arguments